gandomullac/perco-kt023-manager/README.md

     source venv/bin/activate  # On Windows: venv\Scripts\activate
     ```

-    _... or don't, it's not that big deal probably._
+    _... or don't, it's not that big of a deal probably._

 3.  **Install Dependencies**
     This command reads the `requirements.txt` file and installs the necessary packages.